chami48/Playwright-Assignment/README.md

 ## Notes

-- You need an internet connection to run these tests
+- Need an internet connection to run these tests
 - Tests use Chromium browser for consistency
 - Don't close the browser manually while tests are running
 - Some outputs might vary slightly due to how the translation system works